z3orc/ender-cli-sh/README.md

 Secondly, you can choose which folder you would prefer to be the new home of your server, or you can create a new one.
 Then navigate to your desired directory and paste this small snippet of code:

-`DIR=$(pwd); rm mcontrol; wget -O mcontrol https://raw.githubusercontent.com/z3orc/mcontrol/main/mcontrol-v3.sh; chmod +x mcontrol; cd $DIR`
+`DIR=$(pwd); rm ender; wget -O ender https://raw.githubusercontent.com/z3orc/ender/main/ender-v3.sh; chmod +x ender; cd $DIR`

-This will download the script, called mcontrol, to that folder.
-You might need to run `sudo chmod +x mcontrol` if the previous snippet of code does not do the trick.
+This will download the script, called ender, to that folder.
+You might need to run `sudo chmod +x ender` if the previous snippet of code does not do the trick.
 Anything after this point does not require sudo or root access.

-Thirdly, you can type or copy `./mcontrol setup` into the console, then follow the steps on the screen.
+Thirdly, you can type or copy `./ender setup` into the console, then follow the steps on the screen.
 This will help you to configure your new Minecraft Server.
 For this step, you can refer to the "Configuration" tab in the Readme-file

 Fourthly, well there is no fourth step, you are finished and the server *should* be ready to go.